cerebralvalley/compute-boilerplate/README.md

     * If you run out of disk space on accident, huggingface downloads (on UNIX systems) to `~/.cache/huggingface/hub` that you can clear

 # SSH Commands
+If you're using a virtual machine, here are some helpful SSH commands to get you started.
 * Creating a Key:
   ```
   ssh-keygen -t ed25519